studoverse/katerbase/README.md

 All Kotlin field values can be nullable, in that case `null` will be stored in the MongoDB document.
 MongoDB supports two nullable JavaScript types: `undefined` and `null`.
 If a field in a MongoDB document is `undefined` the behavior described in [additional Kotlin field](#additional-kotlin-field) applies.
 If a MongoDB document field value is `null` then it is either deserialized to the Kotlin `null` type in case of non-primitive types (e.g. `String?` or `User?`) or to `0`/`0.0` in case of [primitive types](https://kotlinlang.org/docs/tutorials/kotlin-for-py/primitive-data-types-and-their-limitations.html).
 This is a known limitation that happens because of the Jackson deserialization, a later field access in Kotlin will fail then with a `NullPointerException` on object types.

+#### Open classes entities

+Originally, MongoDB (child-)object entities cannot be open classes such as Sealed classes.
+However, at the moment we can have a sealed class MongoDb entity by adding `@JsonTypeInfo(use = JsonTypeInfo.Id.CLASS` before the class declaration (This annotation is used to serialize information about actual class of polymorphic instances).

 ## Project state
 Katerbase evolved from a few extensions functions that were created in December 2016 to a bunch of internally used MongoDB utility functions.
 The utility functions are currently used at [Moshbit](https://moshbit.com) in several projects.
 In 2019, we decided to create a standalone library out of the proofed mongo-java-driver wrapper functions.
 The library design was adapted several times to provide the goal of Katerbase: Writing concise and simple MongoDB queries without any boilerplate or ceremony.
 Many thanks to [@functionaldude](https://github.com/functionaldude) for all the long design discussions that lead into the current state of the project.